-Once you have practiced these and become a master cutter, you can even consider moving onto becoming a black belt with some super amazing, super sharp Japanese Kitchen Knives.
+Once you have practiced these and become a master cutter, you can even consider moving onto becoming a black belt with some super amazing, super sharp Japanese Kitchen Knife types.

 So without further contemplation about our culinary skills, let us take a stroll over to the quick rundown of the 4 essential knife techniques that will help you to keep your food looking great and your fingers still attached…

 However it is a bit more complicated than that and is really the main technique we think of when we think about using a knife.

 To do this correctly, you should first use a flat, stable surface for your food to rest on such as a decent chopping board.
 Hold your ingredients by making your hand into a kind of claw shape by curling your fingers inward and tucking your knuckles underneath.
 These will help you to keep the tips of your fingers attached for the foreseeable future!